-To perform all job functions in a courteous and professional manner consistent with the mission and goals of Albany Troy Cataract & Laser Associates, PLLC.
+To perform all job functions in a courteous and professional manner consistent with the mission and goals of Ophthalmic Consultants of the Capital Region.
 Primarily responsible for medically assisting the doctor and accurately documenting patient examinations in their chart.

 High school diploma or GED, Medical Assistant designation and/or Medical Scribe certification.
 Team oriented and self motivated with exceptional interpersonal and communication skills.
 Willingness to travel between offices.
 Ability to work under pressure and remain calm in highly stressful daily situations.